Guía de bordado (ES)

 Step 3 – strengthening the background fabric

-Strengthen the fabric at top and bottom (at least a 10cm strip).
+Strengthen the fabric at top and bottom, at least a 10 cm strip.
 This is to make sure that there are no rips during windy outdoor installations.
-(We’ve had no incidents to date!)
+We’ve had only one incident to date, but we prefer to have no more!

 Step 4 – create your tree